 The greater part of General Stilwell's force of northern Burma is made up of foreign troops, mostly Chinese, with a few Burmese, Indians, and British.
 General Pick's force, however, has a large body of Americans.
 Working on the Ledo Road are 9,000 U.S. Army engineers, many of them technicians.
 They work with a regiment of Chinese engineers and a minimum of 10,000 native laborers at one time.(L-R) Pfc.
 Isaiah Smith, Fort Wayne, Indiana, drives truck; Cpl.
 J. Moran of Massachusetts, drives bulldozer; Cpl.
 Kenneth C. Atkins, Marion, N.C., truck driver

 Pick's U.S. engineers are tough, hardy and experienced.
 Many of them worked on Air Transport Command bases in the Hudson Bay area of Canada before they came to Burma.
 Most of these agree that they prefer the frozen north to the sodden tropics.
-Like most engineers they refer to themselves as "Hairy Ears," a name derived from a largely unprintable engineers' song.
-(The Engineers have hairy ears; and live in caves and ditches.
-They bang their jocks against the rocks; those hardy sons of bitches.)
+Like most engineers they refer to themselves as "Hairy Ears," a name derived from a largely unprintable engineers' song:

 In the picture at left, one of Pick's men stands by a sign outside "Hairy Ears Clinic" which list a few private American names for the alien diseases of the jungle.

 Except for an excursion as photographer on the first B-29 raid on Japan, Bernard Hoffman has been working in the humid jungles of Burma for the last five months.
 His latest pictures show the Ledo Road, "toughest road-building job Army engineers have ever known, any time or anywhere."